-Other Control Initiatives

-Contractual Services:

-Shadow Butte Elementary School, located outside of the current district boundaries, was provided service at the beginning of the 2023 school year.
+Other Control Initiatives Contractual Services: Shadow Butte Elementary School, located outside of the current district boundaries, was provided service at the beginning of the 2024 school year.
 This was made possible by a contract between the GCMAD and the Emmett School District.
-Shadow Butte Elementary was treated with an ULV fogger on a regular basis when school was back in session in late August 2023.
+Shadow Butte Elementary was treated with an ULV fogger on a regular basis when school was back in session in late August 2024.
+GCMAD also provided the barrier applications for Shadow Butte and the other schools in the District this year.